GC-public-learning/Commander/README.md

 ~~~
 if you want to use Swagger and you have an older version of dotnet you can install this one with the nuget package manager

-## 2) configure the dependency injection container
+## 2) Configure the dependency injection container

 modify "ConfigureServices" method in the "Startup.cs" file :
 ~~~